cwcyau/hdruk-phd-handbook/course_docs/admin.md

 # Administrative Matters

-## Programme Administration Team & Contact Information
+## Programme Administration

-The Programme Administration Team are here to provide help and support on a range of administrative issues relating to the HDR UK/Turing PhD programme.
+The Programme Administration Team are here to provide help and support on a range of administrative issues relating to the HDRUK PhD programme.
 The Administration Team co-ordinate the administrative functions of the PhD Programme and we are often your first point of contact.
 Whether you have a question about expenses, training administration or anything else, we are here to help you through your PhD journey.

-### Who's who?
-Kal Kohli, Doctoral Programme Coordinator (HDR UK)

-Claudia Carranza, Academic Recruitment Manager (maternity cover for Amy Gallimore)

-**Contact us by email at:** [phd@hdruk.ac.uk](phd@hdruk.ac.uk) We aim to respond to your enquiry within 3 working days.
-Alternatively, If your enquiry is urgent, please call Kal Kohli on +44(0)20 3862 3379.

 ## Financial queries
 If you or your university have any questions or queries relating to the payment of fees or stipend for your studentship, please contact the Administration Team in the first instance at [phd@hdruk.ac.uk](phd@hdruk.ac.uk)

 **Your stipend is paid to you by your university.
 If you have questions about the frequency of these payments, please contact your department.**

 ### How to claim for Programme related travel and subsistence expenses ###